kchua220/AI-Powered-Soccer-Analytics-System/README.md

 ### Languages, Libraries & Framworks
 - Python
-- ultralytics & YOLO
+- Ultralytics YOLO
-- supervision
+- PyTorch
 - OpenCV
 - NumPy
 - Matplotlib
 - Pandas
+- Scikit-Learn

 -----------------------------------------------------------------------------------------------------------
 Thank you for taking the time to explore this project! !
 Feel free to reach out if you have suggestions or feedback!